 As long as the WHO and RIVM do not recognize this, we will not only keep the stranglehold of the 1.5 meter society around the neck of the economy and social structure, but we will also maintain a fundamentally unsafe situation.
 As a result, based on RIVM’s protocols, we are doing exactly what is (virtually) ineffective in preventing the spread of the disease and are gradually doing what increases the risk of superspreading events. (allowing meetings with people, without pointing out the need for good ventilation).

 It is similar to the situation where you drive down a single track on an unguarded level crossing.
 The RIVM’s track says that you only have to look to the left in order not to be hit by a train.
 You do exactly that.
 You stop in front of the crossing and look carefully to the left.
-You don’t see anything coming, so you cross.
+And you don’t see anything coming, so you cross.

 But then you are hit by the train coming from the right.
 It wasn’t in the RIVM’s track book, because that was the timetable from 2019.